 Take a walk on this path to get out in nature!
 Keep an eye out for Bigfoot, birds and various kinds of trees!
 The path is less than a mile and it is possible to exit at various points along the way!

 - 1779 Home Rd.
 Delaware, OH 43015, 740-548-7917

-- The Caverns are open from April 1st – October 31st, every day from 9:30 AM – 6:00 PM.
+- In 2023, The Caverns will open from March 25 – October 31, every day from 9:30 AM – 5:00 PM.